 - If there's a strong enough surface between your house and the road, your Fibre cable can be attached to it.
 This surface could be the edge of a driveway, retaining wall or a fence.
 It’s a good option if you don’t want any digging.

 - The Fibre cable is lightweight, ultaviolet (UV) stable and approximately 7mm in diameter.
 It's very strong and is very hard to damage.

-If your installation becomes non-standard, one of our Spark representatives will be in touch and a Quote will be supplied for this additional work- which will need to be approved before the work can commence.
+If your installation becomes non-standard, a Spark representative will be in touch.
+A quote will be supplied for this work.
+It will need to be approved before the work can begin.